Hover/Touch To Zoom

 What is Golden Root?

-Golden Root, also known as Rhodiola rosea, Roseroot, or Aaron's Rod is a flowering plant known for its potential as a mood elevating herb.
+Golden Root, also known as Rhodiola rosea, Roseroot, or Aaron's Rod is a flowering plant known for its potential as a mood-elevating herb.
 It has been used for centuries by the Russians and Scandinavians to cope with extremely cold weather.
-It has been said that Golden Root is able to improve physical and mental performance, as well as alleviate stress.
+It has been said that Golden Root can improve physical and mental performance, as well as alleviate stress.

 Where Does Golden Root Come From?